 English for International Studies Program

-English for International Studies (EIS) in the Department of International studies enhances your English listening, speaking, reading and writing skills, as well as academic skills to think critically, make presentations, and participate in debates to further your International Studies education which includes taking courses in the discipline and participating in field studies, study abroad programs, and internships.
+English for International Studies (EIS) in the Department of International studies enhances your English listening, speaking, reading and writing skills, as well as academic skills to think critically, make presentations, and participate in debates to further your studies.
+After graduation, these skills will serve as a foundation for becoming a positive force in the international and local communities.

 English for International Studies

-English for International Studies offers 8 courses to be taken during the first, second, and third year.
-These courses are challenging but quite enriching and when you take them seriously, they will enable you to communicate well in English.
+English for International Studies offers eight courses to be taken during the first, second, and third years.
+These courses are challenging but quite enriching.
+If you take these courses seriously, they will enable you to communicate well in English.

-The program uses CLIL (Content and Language Integrated Learning), a European approach that combines the learning of language with the learning of subject matter.
-Therefore, you do not learn English but rather, use English to find out about and strengthen the knowledge of topics within the disciplines including cultural studies, international relations, and economics.
-In these classes, you use materials provided by The Council on Foreign Relations and other providers to engage in a wide range of activities to enhance the development of overall communication skills and four specific skills in English.
+The program is built upon Content and Language Integrated Learning (CLIL), a European approach that combines the learning of language with that of subject matter.
+Therefore, you do not simply learn English as it is but use English to strengthen your knowledge of topics in cultural studies, international relations, and economics.
+In these classes, you use authentic materials provided by overseas organization and news media and engage in a wide range of activities to enhance your overall communication skills.

 Reading and Listening